the1lab/1lab/src/Cat/Diagram/Separator.lagda.md

   → f ≡ g
 ```

-Equivalently, an family $S_i : \cC$ of objects form a separating family if the hom
+Equivalently, a family $S_i : \cC$ of objects is a separating family if the hom
 functors $C(S_i, -)$ are [[jointly faithful]].

 ```agda